 Our Intermediary Training Programme

-This is a two-week intensive programme, followed by a series of additional training modules including communication skills, assessment skills and effective report writing.
+This is an initial two-week intensive programme, followed by 6-9 months of additional training modules including communication skills, assessment skills and effective report writing.

 Over the next 6-9 months, all intermediaries complete a comprehensive competency framework, evidencing skills that they develop through regular supervision with an experienced practitioner.
 They also have dedicated team leaders and mentors for advice and support if needed.